scottgamer/react-testing-library/README.md

 - easy to pinpoint failures
 - further from how users interact with software
 - more likely to break with refactoring
+- for more complicated functions, unit tests help with:
+  - covering all possible edge cases
+  - determining what caused functional tests to fail
+- issues with functional tests:
+  - high-level makes them resistant to refactors
+  - high-level makes them difficult to diagnose

 ## TDD vs BDD